A form is a group of related input controls that allows users to provide data or configure options.

 Forms are used for submitting data so be as concise as possible when designing.
+Keep it short.
 Think about each field and what value the data will provide.
 What do you gain by collecting this information?

 Begin by asking: